OfficeDev/Office-IT-Pro-Deployment-Scripts/Create-TelemetryEnvironment/README_Deploy-OfficeTelemetry.md

           Example: cd C:\PowerShellScripts

-3. Run the script to create the GPO.
+3. For computers with versions of Office older than 2010 run the script to create the GPO.
+Specify the name of the GPO and the name of the SQL Server.

           Type . .\Create-TelemetryGpo -GpoName "Office Telemetry" -SqlServerName SQLExpress